 Strong Bond Shelter/Foster Education Program -

 I provide training and education programs for some of the nation's biggest animal shelters, rescues, and animal care facilities.
 Adopters, fosters, shelter volunteers, staff, and behavior teams are trained to work with dogs that would normally be considered unadoptable.
 This ultimately saves dog's lives by reducing the number of returns, surrenders, re-homes, and dogs that are euthanized specifically due to behavior issues.

 Most shelters and rescues have a thin budget for staff and volunteer training because it's so expensive to take care of the animals.
 Staff and volunteers are using outdated methods and techniques to handle, train and evaluate dogs.
-The result is that there are bite incidents that could be avoided, staff doesn't have the resources or education to evaluate whether a dog is safe or adoptable. and even if they do, they don't have training experience to help the dog become a balanced member of a family.
+The result is that there are bite incidents that could be avoided, staff doesn't have the resources or education to evaluate whether a dog is safe or adoptable, and even if they do, they don't have training experience to help the dog become a balanced member of a family.

 The goal of every shelter and rescue is to get the dog out of the rescue and into an appropriate forever home.
-Quite often dog's who aren't completely balanced or have trauma become long-term residents.
+Quite often dog's who aren't completely balanced or have trauma become long-term shelter residents.
 The result of this is that there's no room for new dogs coming in, and there are no options other than euthanization.

 advanced Behavior workshops For Shelters

 Workshops are designed to give staff and volunteers additional skills and support.
 The end result is that they'll be able to better care for and successfully build paths to adoption.
 In many cases, longer-stay dogs may have challenges that need to be addressed.

 In addition, the participants learn advanced behavior modification techniques.